Configure FreeIPA server On CentOS 7 / RHEL 7 – A Identity Management System

 As a first thing, you need to set the static IP address on the system.

-If you are using the integrated DNS with FreeIPA, make sure DNS1=127.0.0.1 is in ethernet configuration file.
+If you are installing FreeIPA with integrated DNS, then make sure DNS1=127.0.0.1 is in ethernet configuration file.

 Ensure /etc/resolv.conf has the below value.